ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 "Pushing" a package uploads the associated package files and installs the package into a remote repository, which is Ballerina Central.

 The org-name and the version of the package will be read from the manifest file `Ballerina.toml` inside the project.

+By default the sources will be built before pushing the package to Ballerina Central.
+The building of the sources before pushing can be skipped by having the "--no-build" flag.

 ```
 # Push a single package
 ballerina push <package-name>

+# Push a single package without building the sources.
+ballerina push <package-name> --no-build
 ```

 Ballerina Central requires an account in order to push packages.
 Your account is represented by a CLI token that is installed into your local Ballerina configuration file, located at `~/.ballerina/Settings.toml`.
 The CLI token is automatically installed into this file the first time you perform a `ballerina push` as Ballerina redirects to an OAuth authorization screen, configures your account, and then copies your CLI key from Ballerina Central into your local CLI configuration.